 One accent color, used like a warning light

-The orange-red accent in Mech isn't a brand color — it's a signal.
+The orange-red accent in Mech is a signal.
 It appears on active states, critical values, and the single most important interactive element on any given screen.
 Everything else stays in grays and whites.
 The restraint is what gives the accent its weight; when it appears, your eye goes there immediately without any conscious effort.

 Before building with Claude Code, drop SKILL.md and DESIGN.md into Claude Design first.
 Use it to generate mockups and nail the visual direction — then hand those references to Claude Code.
 You'll get significantly higher quality output than going straight to code.